ABM

 Treat each individual target company as a marketing campaign in its own right.
 Break down the target company into the target departments.
 Target each department selectively and identify the individuals within that department.

 Use tools like Linkedin Sales Navigator to start following your target company employees in the news on LinkedIn.
-This enables you to respond with your own company blog posts or articles that you have found elsewhere that solves a pain point.
+This enables you to respond with your company blog posts or articles you have found elsewhere that solve a pain point.
 You will also be there to congratulate them on the positive news that surrounds your target company.

 How to begin your ABM strategy

-Remember, the aim of your team is to test their marketing efforts on current clients.
+Remember, your team aims to test their marketing efforts on current clients.
 So that when you target new accounts, there is less margin for error.
 Some of the things you need to consider are:

 • Developing offers specifically designed for each individual target company